expo/create-react-native-app/README.md

 ## User Guide

-Please refer to the [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) for more details about CRNA specifically.
+Please refer to the [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) for more details about Create React Native App specifically.

-Once you're up and running with CRNA, visit [this tutorial](https://facebook.github.io/react-native/docs/tutorial.html) for more information on building apps with React Native.
+Once you're up and running with Create React Native App, visit [this tutorial](https://facebook.github.io/react-native/docs/tutorial.html) for more information on building apps with React Native.

 ## Philosophy